TheStarAlight/eTraj.jl/README.md

 ### Configuring Python and PySCF

-Currently, the calculation of molecules' asymptotic coefficients (for MO-ADK/MO-SFA) and WFAT coefficients rely on the [PySCF](https://github.com/pyscf/pyscf) python package. eTraj calls the PySCF using the [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) package.
+Currently, the calculation of molecules' asymptotic coefficients (for MO-ADK/MO-SFA) and WFAT coefficients rely on the [`PySCF`](https://github.com/pyscf/pyscf) python package. eTraj calls the PySCF using the [`PyCall.jl`](https://github.com/JuliaPy/PyCall.jl) package.

-There are two ways to set up the Python environment used by PyCall:
+There are two ways to set up the Python environment used by `PyCall`:

 1. using your local Python environment by specifying the path of your Python executable in `ENV["PYTHON"]` and build the PyCall package.
-2. using a private Python environment managed by the [Conda.jl](https://github.com/JuliaPy/Conda.jl), which is implicitly installed by the PyCall package by default;
+2. using a private Python environment managed by the [`Conda.jl`](https://github.com/JuliaPy/Conda.jl), which is implicitly installed by the `PyCall` package by default;

 #### Using the local Python environment

-To correctly set up the configuration of PyCall, first, set the `PYTHON` environment variable to the path your Python executable, and build the PyCall package:
+To correctly set up the configuration of `PyCall`, first, set the `PYTHON` environment variable to the path your Python executable, and build the `PyCall` package:

 ```julia
 ENV["PYTHON"] = "path/to/python_exec"